LoreBene99/RT1_Assignment2/README.md

 ### Control node

 In the control node there is the main code of the project.
 This node handles multiple information, moreover it contains the main structure of the code which allows the robot to avoid hitting wall and drive through the circuit without any problem.
 Furthermore the node permits to increment/decrement the velocity of the robot and reset its position (through the input given from keyboard and passed by the service `/acceleration`; in fact it is the server node which receives the request from the user node (client node)).
-In the `base_scan` topic, which provides datas about the laser that scans the surrounding environment, there is the type message: `sensor_msgs/LaserScan`.
+In the `base_scan` topic, which provides datas about the laser that scans the surrounding environment, there is the type message `sensor_msgs/LaserScan`.
 The topic provides an array, which returns the distances between the robot and the obstacles; every distance is given by the array ranges[i] (i = 0,...,720) and it is computed considering each of 721 section in which the vision of the robot is divided, since the vision of the robot is included in a spectrum range of 180 degrees in front of it and expressed in radiant.
 I have separated 3 big subsections (right, left and in front of the robot), inside the 0-720 spectrum, for the vision of the robot and i have computed the minimum distance between the robot and the obstacle for each subsection, in order to implement the similar logic seen in the previous assignment.
 This is the function:

 ```cpp
 float Robot_Distance(int min_value, int max_value, float distance_obs[]){